onconova/onconova/pop-docs/docs/faq.md

 #### Is POP free to use?
-Yes — POP is released as an open-source project under the MIT License.
+Yes, POP is released as an open-source project under the MIT License.
 You are free to use, modify, and distribute it under the terms of this license.

 ---